octachrome/treason/README.md

 A clone of the card game Coup written in Node.js.
 Play online at http://treason.thebrown.net.

-To run the server locally:
+To run the server locally, you will need to install CouchDB.
+On Windows, download and run the installer.
+On Linux, install using your package manager, e.g.:

+    sudo apt-get install couchdb

+Then, checkout the source code, install Node.js, and run:

     npm install
     node server.js [--debug]